2019–20 College Football Playoff: Fiesta Bowl

 Clemson and Ohio State's matchup in the Fiesta Bowl semifinal marked their fourth meeting all-time; Clemson had won all three of the previous games, most recently at the 2016 Fiesta Bowl, also a CFP semifinal.
-Ohio State took an early lead with a field goal on its first possession; Clemson had the same opportunity but their kick was missed, and J. K. Dobbins scored a rushing touchdown for the Buckeyes on the next play from scrimmage, giving them a 10–0 lead.
-The lead stretched to 16 points before Clemson's first score, a second-quarter Travis Etienne rush.
-Trevor Lawrence scored Clemson's second touchdown on their next drive, narrowing the Tigers' halftime deficit to two points.
-The teams traded touchdowns in the second half before Clemson retook the lead with under two minutes to play on a pass from Lawrence to Etienne; Ohio State's ensuing drive was cut short by an interception by Nolan Turner which gave possession back to Clemson and allowed them to close out a six-point victory.
+Ohio State took an early lead with a field goal on its first possession; Clemson had the same opportunity, but their kick was missed, and running back J. K. Dobbins scored a rushing touchdown for the Buckeyes on the next play from scrimmage, giving them a 10–0 lead.
+The lead stretched to 16 points before Clemson's first score, a second-quarter rush by running back Travis Etienne.
+Quarterback Trevor Lawrence scored Clemson's second touchdown on their next drive, narrowing the Tigers' halftime deficit to two points.
+The teams traded touchdowns in the second half before Clemson retook the lead with under two minutes to play on a pass from Lawrence to Etienne; Ohio State's ensuing drive was cut short by an interception by safety Nolan Turner, which gave possession back to Clemson and allowed them to close out a six-point victory.